 The Watertown Branch Rail Trail, also called the Watertown Greenway was a branch loop of the Fitchburg Railroad that served the town of Watertown & the Watertown Arsenal.
 The railroad was chartered in 1846 and a second company, the Waltham & Watertown Railroad, was chartered to extend the line to the neighborhood just southeast of downtown Waltham.
 In order to keep it out of the hands of its rivals, the Fitchburg took control of both companies before any track was laid and merged them into the Watertown Branch.
 For more information visit; WATERTOWN BRANCH RAIL TRAIL .

 Alewife T Station, a stop on the commuter rail line into Boston is a hub for five trails.
-From the northwest, the Minuteman Bikeway terminates here and includes a spur for the Alewife Brook Greenway just north of here which connect to the Mystic River and Mystic River Paths .
-Head south for the Fresh Pond Loop Trail and a future spur from Fresh Pond that will connect to the Charles River Bikeway via the partially completed Watertown Branch Rail Trail.
-West takes you along the Fitchburg Cutoff , a short trail that is part of the larger Mass Central Rail Trail, still a work in progress.
+From the northwest, the Minuteman Trail terminates here and includes a spur for the Alewife Brook Greenway just north of here which connects to the Mystic River and Mystic River Paths .
+Head south for the Fresh Pond Loop Trail and a future spur from Fresh Pond that will connect to the Charles River Bikeway via the partially completed Watertown Branch Rail Trail .
+West takes you along the Fitchburg Cutoff, a short trail that is part of the larger Mass Central Rail Trail; Boston-Cambridge , still a work in progress.
 East takes you along the Red Line Linear Path which turns into the Somerville Community Path , both of which are part of the larger Mass Central Rail Trail; Boston-Cambridge and will connect to the Boston Harborwalk; Charlestown at North Point Park.

 Note; You may access the Fresh Pond Loop Trail from here via a 1.7 mile on-road connection.
 Travel on-road north along Arlington St to Mt Auburn St, next to the Old Arlington Cemetery.
 Head right on-road along Mt Auburn St, passing by Mt Auburn Cemetery before reaching a cross-light over to Aberdeen Ave at 1 mile.
 Use the bike lane up Aberdeen Ave to Huron Ave and turn right where another bike lane will bring you to Fresh Pond Parkway.
 Cross over Huron Ave to the off-road bike path and follow down and into Fresh Pond.
 Head right along the path in front of the Cambridge Water Works building to the main entrance and parking lot at 1.7 miles.
 The Fresh Pond Loop Trail starts to your left past the parking lot.